 puppetca --print puppetter-hostname.domain.com puppeer-hostname.domain.com ...
 X509v3 Subject Alternative Name: DNS:puppeteer.domain.com, DNS:puppeteer-hostname.domain.com ...

 puppetca --print any-puppet-master-hostname.domain.com puppeer-hostname.domain.com ...
 X509v3 Subject Alternative Name: DNS:puppeteer.domain.com, DNS:any-puppet-master-hostname.domain.com ...

 puppetca --print any-puppet-client-hostname.domain.com puppeer-hostname.domain.com ...
 X509v3 Subject Alternative Name: DNS:puppeteer.domain.com, DNS:any-puppet-client-hostname.domain.com ...

 We are currently working around the issue by assigning both puppeteer and puppet aliases to the puppeteer so when the certificates are generated the have both hostnames and the clients don’t complain.

-#4 Updated by Luke Kanies about 4 years ago
+#4 Updated by Luke Kanies over 4 years ago

 - Subject changed from Puppet does not apply correct certdnsnames if not acting as CA to Certdnsnames apply during certificate signing rather than CSR creation